Wyutaka/proxy-transaction-provider/readme.md

 #### Bridge Shutdown Process
-When either of the end points terminate their respective connection to the proxy, the proxy will proceed to close (or shutdown) the other corresponding connection.
+When either of the end points terminate their respective connection to the proxy, the proxy will proceed to close_and_reset (or shutdown) the other corresponding connection.
 This includes releasing any outstanding asynchronous requests, culminating in the reference count of the bridge (client session) reaching zero at which point the bridge instance itself will subsequently have its destructor